 After moving to California and thus away from the Invention Studio, I’ve been in enough of a waterjet drought6 to have forgotten how to properly design for it.
 I put in 0.05 mm clearance between tabs and slots in my part, which wasn’t enough for BigBlueSaw‘s OMAX quality 3 cut for 1/4 inch 6061.
 Fortunately, I consider manual filing an exciting sub-hobby of combat robotics (and of life, even), so this is A-alright.

 As a aside, BigBlueSaw is ludicrous in the best way.
-The web quote interface literally dumps into a full DXF ingest pipeline (written by Simon IIRC) that computes cutting length, number of pierces, image previews, and I assume some approximate part nesting to get you an exact price nearly instantaneously.
+The web quote interface literally dumps into a full DXF ingest/process pipeline (written by Simon IIRC) that computes cutting length, number of pierces, image previews, and I assume some approximate part nesting to get you an exact price nearly instantaneously.
 If that’s just my experience with the frontend, the automation going on from site to machining must be something delightful.

 Oh and Julie runs the customer service so if you order parts through BBS, it’s like ordering from team Chaos Corps. ^_^